-To make the pancake batter, mix together all the pancake ingredients plus 1 tbsp oil.
+- To make the pancake batter, mix together all the pancake ingredients except oil.
 Make a batter of light consistency (like that of an Indian uttapam or thick pancake) by adding water little by little.

 - You can also add seeds like cumin seeds, sesame seeds and/or flaxseed to the pancake batter.

 - *Using a mini pan helps in spreading the pancake evenly.
 But you can use any flat pan.

 Connect with me